We offer both in-person, and telehealth video sessions. Please request a session at your convenience.

 Consider a Session

-If you think exposure therapy or any of our therapy services would work well for whatever you’re currently going through, we’d love to help.
+If you think exposure therapy or any of our psychotherapy services would work well for whatever you’re currently going through, we’d love to help.

 Contact us to learn more, or feel free to request a session.